Greg-R/t41_2_low_power_amplifier/README.md

 with the exception being the ferrite cores which must be constructed with great care.
 I am going to create another document to cover the construction of the three ferrite devices (T1, T3, and L1).

+The board has components on both sides.
+I recommend using a hot plate for the top side components.
+Use a hot air gun for the bottom side components.

 # Tune Up